Medium Ada

 conditions were fairly good.

-round an oblong oak table that weighs from one hundred and fifty to one
+oblong oak table that weighs from one hundred and fifty to one hundred and

-hundred and sixty pounds.
-Directly the light was put out the psychic went
+sixty pounds.
+Directly the light was put out the psychic went into trance.

-into trance.
-The phenomena consisted of singing and whistling in
+The phenomena consisted of singing and whistling in accompaniment to a

-accompaniment to a graphophone ; playing of tambourine, triangle, and bells
+graphophone ; playing of tambourine, triangle, and bells in accompaniment to

-I sat on the medium’s right, and my left hand was either lashed to hers
+on the medium’s right, and my left hand was either lashed to hers or resting

-or resting upon it the whole evening.
-Placed upon the table, before the
+upon it the whole evening.
+Placed upon the table, before the seance began,

-would effectively separate her from the psychic.
-This was done ; other small
+her from the psychic.
+This was done ; other small changes among the Circle

 95